longdx304/quivr/README.md

 - **Step 5**: Login to the app

-  You can now sign in to the app with `admin@quivr.app` & `admin`.
+  You can now sign in to the app with `admin@medzavy.com` & `admin`.
 You can access the app at [http://localhost:3000/login](http://localhost:3000/login).

   You can access Quivr backend API at [http://localhost:5050/docs](http://localhost:5050/docs)